web-platform-tests/wpt/docs/reviewing-tests/index.md

 changes to tests in a given directory, feel free to add yourself to the META.yml file.
 Anyone with expertise in the specification under test can approve a pull request.
-In particular, if a test change has already been adequately reviewed "upstream" in another repository, it can be pushed here without any further review by supplying a link to the upstream review.
+In particular, if a test change has already been accepted in a trusted fork of WPT, it can be pushed here without any further review by supplying a link to the external review.

 ## Finding contributions to review